Posted: by Bronte

 What is B2B?

-Business to business, aka.
-B2B, means that your tech support company works with other businesses as clients.
+Business to business (B2B) means that your tech support company works with other businesses as clients.
 If you sell your products or services to another business, you fall into the B2B category.
-For startup businesses this may be the easier road to take.
+For new tech support business starts this may be the easier road to take.
 Business usually know what type and scale of support they need.
 Less guess work, but it may take you longer to become established

 What is B2C?

-Business to consumer, aka.
-B2C, means that your tech support company works with individuals as your clients.
+Business to consumer (B2C) means that your tech support company works with individuals as your clients.
 If you sell your products or services to individuals, you fall into the B2C category.
 This platform is more of a gamble, dealing with a myriad of customer issues and much more competition.
 But, being able to solve a problem that tons of people deal with on a daily basis could be more fulfilling as a business owner.

 Step Two: B2B and B2C Tech Support Differences